YouTube flagged your video for using background music? Here are some common reasons why.

 As stated above, royalty free music is not copyright free.
 Many royalty free composers rely on YouTube’s Content ID system to monitor how their music is being used on YouTube.
 Whenever the system detects a match, you get a copyright claim.

-Now, if you do have the license (that is, permission) to use the music you can easily remove the claim by contacting the music copyright owner (supposedly the one who gave you the permission to use the music) or by disputing the copyright claim with YouTube.
+If you have the permission (or purchased the license) to use the music you can easily remove the claim by contacting the music copyright owner (supposedly the one who gave you the permission to use the music) or by disputing the copyright claim with YouTube.

 If you are getting the claims from a company called AdRev for a Third Party or AdRev for Rights Holder read more here: